Cyprian: Persecution under Valerian

 In late 256, a new persecution of the Christians broke out under Emperor Valerian, and Pope Sixtus II was executed in Rome.

 In Africa, Cyprian prepared his people for the expected edict of persecution by his De exhortatione martyrii and set an example when he was brought before the Roman proconsul Aspasius Paternus (30 August 257).
 He refused to sacrifice to the pagan deities and firmly professed Christ.

-The proconsul banished him to Curubis, now Korba, where, to the best of his ability, he comforted his flock and his banished clergy.
+The proconsul banished him to Curubis, now Korba.
 In a vision, he believed he saw his approaching fate.
 When a year had passed, he was recalled and kept practically a prisoner in his own villa in expectation of severe measures after a new and more stringent imperial edict arrived, which Christian writers subsequently claimed demanded the execution of all Christian clerics.

 On 13 September 258, Cyprian was imprisoned on the orders of the new proconsul, Galerius Maximus.
 The public examination of Cyprian by Galerius Maximus, on 14 September 258, has been preserved:

 Galerius Maximus: "Are you Thascius Cyprianus?"